ChumaSuey/rvj_chuma/README.md

 The texture of the Hooks were changed based on Em3rald’s feedback, i used rm_mechanics.wad tech one (the one i improvised from makkon textures didn’t have animations).

+The reason why i used Malice Quake track in the end was because it's my favorite Quake Intermission screen track... i believe it worked as a victory song.

 #### Music production

 The map had to attain to be aggresive fight focused because it’s short, i decided to create the songs since i was starting practicing FL Studio… Electric Lava Compactor was my second song in history ever being made… From QC soundtrack , Goroth - Chris Vrenna i imported the notes of the guitar of the original song into ELC, basically i listened to the songs, recreated it in Piano and polished them in FL Studio and got to keep working on the song.
 (DevSEB in the master added a some Kicks that were amazing, i appreciate his creativity here)